 His face expressed surprise, pleased by the unexpected interruption. ”Exactly!”

-”The name gave it away.”
-She added, showing a glimpse of a smile before returning to her analysis of the new sights.
-As they drove deeper into the mountains, the sky grew grim; walls covered by thick vegetation and the air felt warmer, condensation sticking to her face.
-The couple of friends arrived at a colossal gate that seemed to block the firmament from that point forward.
-Pieces of ancient technology piled up to create these giant doors, plants on the sides contributing to the notion of them being ignored by everyone but nature.
-Such an unsettling environment engrossed Luna so greatly she got distracted from the most surprising element: it was lit up, powered by electricity.
+As they drove deeper into the mountains, the sky grew grim; walls were covered by thick vegetation and the air felt charged.
+Little drops of condensation shone on their faces.
+The couple of friends arrived at a colossal gate that seemed to block the firmament from this point forward.
+Pieces of ancient technology piled up to create these giant doors, and plants on the sides contributed to the notion of them being ignored by everyone but nature.
+Such an unsettling environment engrossed Luna so greatly, she got distracted from the most surprising element: It was lit up, powered by electricity.